Dr Dan Kennedy, MBBS FRACS (Plast)

 Dr Shiv Chopra MBBS, BSc (Hons) & MRCS (Eng)

 Shiv Chopra is the current trainee representative on the ASPS Council.
 Born and raised in London, Shiv graduated from Imperial College in 2009 and was later successful in obtaining a SET training position for Plastic & Reconstructive Surgery in NSW.

 Throughout his training, he has been passionate about the welfare of his fellow colleagues and the state of training.
 Shiv has had extensive experience in representing trainees at both local and national levels, examples include sabbatical University President and academic trainee representative for London.
 He hope’s over the next two years to continue to support and further improve the Society’s aims.

-Within the speciality, Shiv has a keen interest in medical leadership and innovation which he hopes to continue in the future.
-Outside of his training (now quite rare) he enjoys word cinema, running and soccer.
+Within the specialty, Shiv has a keen interest in medical leadership and innovation which he hopes to continue in the future.
+Outside of his training (now quite rare) he enjoys world cinema, running and soccer.

 Dr Mikko Larsen MD (Hons) PhD FEBOPRAS FRACS